 Working from home means that you are absent from the office.
 Being able to monitor your office premises would be nice; yes?
 Of course, this is another activity that you can do from your phone as well.
 All you need is a strong Internet connection and CCTV cameras at the office premises.

-Working from home also means that you need to deal with less distractions e.g. like having to get up to go see who is at the gate.
+Working from home also means that you have to put measures in place so you have to deal with less distractions e.g. like having to get up to go see who is at the gate.
 What you need is a Smart Security Doorbell.
 Connected to your smartphone, it allows you see who is at the door or gate when they press the doorbell, and even converse with them.

 Some of these smart door bells can even detect movement and alert you right away.
 They are available from as low as $45 and can cost much more, depending on the configuration.
 The cool factor is that you can monitor your entrance and respond to situations from your phone, regardless of where you are.